 With phosphorus and nutrient run-off in the news these days, NEW Water is working on its own phosphorus reduction plan, in order to meet its permit requirements with the Wisconsin Department of Natural Resources (DNR).

-In 2018, NEW Water will be required to further reduce the amount of phosphorus it discharges into the Fox River, which is 31,624 pounds per year, or less than 3% of the overall phosphorus in the Bay, according to the DNR.
-NEW Water would need to build a new facility to further reduce phosphorus discharge, which is estimated to cost more than $100 million.
-In lieu of that, the DNR is allowing point sources, such as NEW Water, to pursue Adaptive Management (AM), which would allow the facility to work with the community to reduce phosphorus.
+In lieu of facility upgrades to further reduce phosphorus discharge, estimated to cost more than $100 million, the DNR is allowing point sources, such as NEW Water, to pursue Adaptive Management (AM), which would allow utilities to work with partners in the watershed to reduce phosphorus.

-Silver Creek stakeholders are collaborating on the project, which will span four years, and include: field and stream surveying, inventory of stream bank erosion and in-stream sediment deposition, soil and stream bank sediment sampling plan, stream monitoring, landowner interviews, field walks, and analysis of data.
+Many stakeholders are collaborating on the Silver Creek project, which will include: field and stream surveying, inventory of stream bank erosion and in-stream sediment deposition, soil and stream bank sediment sampling plan, stream monitoring, landowner interviews, field walks, and analysis of data.
 The Silver Creek team includes agronomists, who will work with farmers throughout this 4,800-acre sub-watershed, in attempts to achieve .075 mg/liter phosphorus levels in the stream, per state water quality standards as set out by the Wisconsin State Legislature.
 A U.S. Geological Survey monitoring station has been set up to take samples, before best management land practices are implemented.
 Monitoring will occur throughout the duration of the project.
 The data set will scientifically demonstrate the impact of the project.

 Partners on the Silver Creek Project include the Oneida Nation, US Fish and Wildlife Service, US Department of Agriculture's Natural Resources Conservation Service (NRCS), US Geological Survey (USGS), UW Green Bay, Brown County and Outagamie County Land and Water Conservation Departments, The Nature Conservancy, Ducks Unlimited, Wisconsin Department of Natural Resources, and the private agronomists.
 CH2MHill has been retained to facilitate the project.